yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 ffmpeg -i <input> -af rubberband=pitch=0.8908987181 <ouptput>  # for conversion
 ```

-The syntax for shifting pitch is more musician-friendly in SoX and the Rubberband CLI than the audio filter in FFmpeg.
+The syntaxes for pitch-shifting in SoX and the Rubberband CLI are more musician-friendly than the audio filter in FFmpeg.
 The audio quality from `md> librubberband` in FFmpeg is the least optimal.
-The Rubberband CLI produces the best audio quality and the command syntax makes sense.
-The only problem with Rubberband CLI is the absence of a playback command similar to the `sh> play <input>` command in SoX.
-Therefore SoX is preferred for playback and save the Rubberband CLI for pitch-shifting conversion.
+Rubberband CLI produces the best audio quality and its syntax makes sense.
+The only problem is the absence of a playback command similar to the `sh> play <input>` command in SoX.
+Therefore you can use SoX for a convenient playback and the Rubberband CLI for high quality conversion.